AlexisDerumigny/ElliptCopulas/cran-comments.md

 * Windows 10 (release)
 * Windows Server 2022 (devel)
 * Fedora Linux (devel)
-* Ubuntu Linux (release)
+* Debian, Ubuntu Linux (release)
 * macOS 10.13.6 High Sierra (release)

 ## R CMD check results
-There were no ERROR or WARNINGs.
+There were no ERRORs or WARNINGs.
 There is only 1 NOTE : new submission.

 ## Reverse dependencies